Yin Yoga Sequence for the Back

 yin yoga sequence for the spine jennifer raye

-Within our yin yoga practice we can practice sequences of poses that directly target a specific area of the body.
-While each pose affects many areas of the body at the same time, we can combine the poses in a sequence to emphasize a specific action.
+In our yin yoga practice, we can sequence poses that directly target specific areas of the body.
+While each pose affects many areas of the body simultaneously, we can combine poses in a sequence to emphasize a specific action.

 Yin Yoga for the Back

-This yin yoga sequence works with the four main movements of the spine.
+This yin yoga sequence works with the spine’s four main movements.
 The spine is designed to move into flexion (forward bending), extension (back bending), lateral extension (side bending) and rotation (twisting).

 The spinal column is made up of gently curving stacked bony vertebrae.
-Between each of the vertebra are discs made up of a fibrous outer layer and a jelly like centre.
+Between each of the vertebrae are discs made up of a fibrous outer layer and a jelly-like centre.
 These disks hold the vertebrae together and help the spine absorb shock.
-The spines naturally curved shape, and the shock absorbing qualities of the discs, provide buoyancy to our body and our movements.
+The spines’ naturally curved shape and the shock-absorbing qualities of the discs provide buoyancy for our bodies and movements.

-When working with movements in the spine it’s especially important you pay attention to sensation.
-Anything that feels electrical, or a sensation that shoots out or radiates, is usually a sign that you need to come out of the pose and find a different variation appropriate for your body.
+When working with spinal movements, you must pay attention to sensation.
+Anything that feels electrical or a sensation that shoots out or radiates is usually a sign that you need to come out of the pose and find a different variation that’s appropriate for your body.

 Yin Yoga Sequence for the Back: